pytask-dev/pytask/docs/source/tutorials/selecting_tasks.md

     pass
 ```

-Then,
+Then, the following command will run the first and third tasks.

 ```console
 $ pytask -k 1
 ```

-will execute the first and third task and
+The following command will only execute the first task.

 ```console
 $ pytask -k "1 and not 2"
 ```

-executes only the first task.
+This command only runs the first two tasks.

 ```console
 $ pytask -k "1 or 2 and not 12"
 ```

-executes the first two tasks.

 To execute a single task, say `task_run_this_one` in `task_example.py`, use